 One of the benefits of using a website builder or similar platform is that you can find one that matches your skill level and needs, no matter how much (or how little) experience you have.
 For example, there are plenty of options that let you design and create a site without any coding whatsoever.

 On the other hand, there are also more flexible options that let you take as much control as you want.
-For example, WordPress is an open-source Content Management System (CMS) that enables you write your own code and manipulate files as you see fit.
+For example, WordPress is an open-source Content Management System (CMS) that enables you to write your own code and manipulate files as you see fit.

 Website builders are ideal for users who: